MicrosoftDocs/playfab-docs/playfab-docs/api-references/index.md

 ![Example 200 OK response with a LoginResult](images/responses.png)

-If the response fails for any reason, a 400 Bad Request is received.
-This could mean the API service is returning information about a bad request.
-Often, this could be missing parameters in your API call or a number of other reasons.
-The ApiErrorWrapper object contains valuable information about the error including error codes, error details and error messages from the server.
+If the response fails, a 4XX error response is received.
+A 400 Bad Request could often be due to missing parameters in your API call or other reasons such as exceeding rate limits and validation errors.
+If you encounter a 4XX error, it's best to check the request parameters and authentication token and ensure they're correct.
+The ApiErrorWrapper object contains valuable information about the error including error codes, error details and error messages from the server to help identify the issue.

 ## Security

 Each API has some form of security that needs to be passed in the header of each request.
 See this section to know what needs to be defined.
-Sometimes this is a session ticket from a login request or it could be your title secret key if you are making server api requests.
+Sometimes this is a session ticket from a login request or it could be your title secret key if you're making server api requests.

 ## Concurrency

 The API service is designed to handle a very large number of concurrent calls from each title, but there are limits and restrictions on the number of concurrent calls that can access a single player or other single entity such as a character or group.
 If this concurrency limit is exceeded, the API returns an `APIConcurrentRequestLimitExceeded` or `ConcurrentEditError` error code.
-In general, it is safe to make more than one read request for a given player concurrently, but it is best to make a single update request at a time.
+In general, it's safe to make more than one read request for a given player concurrently, but it's best to make a single update request at a time.

 ## Model Definitions